Good-Soma/Good-Soma/README.md

 ## Hi there 👋
-# You can get a clear, precise and properly organized document for your any of your project.
+# You can get a clear, precise and properly organized document for any of your project.

 I specialize in drafting:
 + User manuals.
 + Technical specification.
 +  API documents etc.

   [!For]

 * Developers.
 * Scientific research.
 *  Business professionals etc.